 The Health Sciences Integrated Program (HSIP) offers doctoral student training across multiple disciplines within the Health Sciences.

 Master's Graduate Research Programs

-The master of science in Clinical Investigation is a part-time evening program that complements the Master's of Public Health program in providing education in quantitative and ethically sound methods necessary for design, implementation, analysis, and publication of clinical research studies.
+The Master of Science in Clinical Investigation is a part-time evening program that complements the public health master's program in providing education in quantitative and ethically sound methods necessary for design, implementation, analysis and publication of clinical research studies.

-The MSEB is an intensive four quarter (July 1st - June 30th) degree program in epidemiology and biostatistics.
+The MSEB is an intensive, four-quarter (July 1 - June 30) degree program in epidemiology and biostatistics.
 The program provides an education in the design, conduct and data analysis of population-based research with a focus on quantitative methods.
 It is sponsored by the Department of Preventive Medicine.

 This 18-month program is aimed at preparing students to provide one-on-one or group genetic counseling.
-Students apply through the Graduate School and the program is conducted primarily on the Chicago campus.
+Students apply through the Graduate School.
+The program is conducted primarily on the Chicago campus.

-The MD/MPH Program allows students in the medical school to earn a master of Public Health degree part-time in the evening while they earn a MD at Feinberg.
-Administered through the Department of Preventive Medicine, students should first be accepted into the medical school before applying to the Graduate School.
+The MD/MPH Program allows students in the medical school to earn a Master of Public Health degree part-time in the evening while they earn a MD at Feinberg.
+It's administered through the Department of Preventive Medicine.
+Students should first be accepted into the medical school before applying to the Graduate School.

 Meet Our Students